CelloCorgi/ICSE_fNIRS2021/README.md

-## Relating Reading, Visualization, and Coding forNew Programmers: A Neuroimaging Study
+## Relating Reading, Visualization, and Coding for New Programmers: A Neuroimaging Study

 This repository contains materials relating to the ICSE 2021 paer: *Relating Reading, Visualization, and Coding for New Programmers: A Neuroimaging Study*